francescotorsello/SPHINCS_ID/SPHINCS_ID/README.md

 SPHINCS_ID needs SPHINCS_BSSN to be compiled.

-The User Manual for SPHINCS_ID can be found in doc-pages/user_manual.pdf
+The User Manual for SPHINCS_ID is doc-pages/SPHINCS_ID-User_Manual.pdf

 ---